cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/privileged-access-managment-overview.md

 ![Layered protection in Office 365](media/pam-layered-protection.jpg)

 Privileged access management in Office 365 can be defined and scoped at the **task** level, while Azure AD Privileged Identity Management applies protection at the **role** level with the ability to execute multiple tasks.
-Azure AD Privileged Identity Management primarily allows managing accesses for AD roles and role groups, while privileged access management in Office 365 is applied at the task level.
+Azure AD Privileged Identity Management primarily allows managing accesses for AD roles and role groups, while privileged access management in Office 365 is applied only at the task level.

  - **Enabling privileged access management in Office 365 while already using Azure AD Privileged Identity Management:** Adding privileged access management in Office 365 provides another granular layer of protection and audit capabilities for privileged access to Office 365 data.